1993 Michael Jackson sexual abuse allegations: Closure of investigation

-District Attorney Gil Garcetti said that the settlement did not affect criminal prosecution and that the investigation was ongoing.
+District Attorney Gil Garcetti said the settlement did not affect criminal prosecution and that the investigation was ongoing.
 Jordan Chandler was interviewed after the settlement by detectives seeking evidence of child molestation, but no criminal charges were filed.
 On May 2, 1994, the Santa Barbara County grand jury disbanded without indicting Jackson, while a Los Angeles County grand jury continued to investigate the sexual abuse allegations.

 On April 11, 1994, the grand jury session in Santa Barbara was extended by 90 days, allowing DA Sneddon to gather more evidence.
 Prosecution sources said they were frustrated in their grand jury probe, failing to find direct evidence of the molestation charges.
 The final grand jury disbanded in July without returning an indictment against Jackson.

 The Chandlers stopped co-operating with the criminal investigation around July 6, 1994.
 Until that time, Jordan Chandler had indicated his possible willingness to testify according to prosecutors.
 The police never pressed criminal charges.
 Citing a lack of evidence without Jordan's testimony, the state closed its investigation on September 22, 1994.
 District attorney Sneddon and Lauren Weis, head of the county DA's Sex Crimes Unit, said that ending the investigation did not reflect any lack of faith in the alleged victim's credibility.
 The entire investigation involved two grand juries and more than 400 people interviewed over a period of 13 months.

 Sneddon said several leads were explored which were later discovered to be false.
-According to the grand juries, the evidence presented by the Santa Barbara police and the LAPD was not convincing enough to indict Jackson or subpoena him, even though grand juries can indict the accused purely on hearsay evidence.
+According to the grand juries, the evidence presented by the Santa Barbara police and the LAPD was not convincing enough to indict Jackson or subpoena him.
 According to a 1994 report by Variety, a source in contact with the grand juries said that none of the witnesses had produced anything to directly implicate Jackson.
-According to a 1994 report by Showbiz Today, the grand jurors claimed that "no damaging evidence was heard" and they "did not hear any damaging testimony" during the hearings.
+According to a 1994 report by Showbiz Today, the grand jurors said that "no damaging evidence was heard" and they heard no "damaging testimony" during the hearings.

 In February 1994, the Santa Barbara County Grand Jury convened to assess whether criminal charges should be filed.
 The Los Angeles County Grand Jury began in March 1994.
 By 1994 prosecution departments in California had spent $2 million and convened two grand juries, but Jordan Chandler's allegations could not be corroborated.
-In September, Sneddon and Garcetti admitted the 18-month investigation had produced no evidence against Jackson.
-The FBI files on Michael Jackson, released after Jackson's death, also noted that the prosecution had no outstanding leads.
+In September, Sneddon and Garcetti said the 18-month investigation had produced no evidence against Jackson.
+The FBI files on Michael Jackson, released after Jackson's death, noted that the prosecution had no outstanding leads.